tsmyu/PO-MC-DHVRNN/readme.md

 * Data can be downloaded from https://github.com/rajshah4/BasketballData

+## Note for using your own data

+* There may be trade-offs between training data size and model (and movement) complexity.
+* For example, if you have smaller data and the movement is simple, you can use simple model such as RNN.

 ## Pretrained Models

 You can download pretrained models from `weights/` for NBA dataset as discussed in the paper.